dwiggles/doodles/README.md

 # doodles
 doodling in python

-some doodles should not be confined to pencil and paper
+some doodles cannot be confined to pencil and paper